06 July 2014

 German postcard by Krüger, no. 902/182.
 Photo: Ariola.

-In 1983, Kjeld started his own music label, Mega Records, and enjoyed a world success with the the million-selling Swedish pop group Ace of Base.
-In 2001 he sold his label to Edel Records.
+In 1983, Kjeld started his own music label, Mega Records, and in 1991, he enjoyed world success with the million-selling Swedish pop group Ace of Base.
+In 2001 he sold his label to Germany's Edel Music and the label's name thus became Edel-Mega Records.

-Sources: De Duitse Schlager (Dutch), Wikipedia (German) and IMDb.
+Sources: De Duitse Schlager (Dutch), Wikipedia (German, Dutch and Danish) and IMDb.

 1 comment: